 - assistance with exclusive breastfeeding and expressing, mixed feeding or bottle feeding;

 - finally, a doula is always available by telephone at any stage during the relationship.

-I offer Closing the Bones which is a truly delightful and nurturing ritual and can be performed at any point after having children.
-The cost is £40 for a two hour session
+I offer Closing the Bones which is a combination of a healing ritual and abdominal massage.
+It can be performed at any point after giving birth but most often is done in the immediate postnatal period.
+The cost is £60 for a two hour session

 I accept Doula UK gift vouchers which can be gifted to you by friends and family.

 What you receive from me as your postnatal doula:

 I offer an individual service tailored to suit the exact needs of each client, which often change week by week.
 I can start immediately after birth or once the partner, if there is one, has gone back to work.
 I tend to work between 3–5 hours at a time to ensure you have your space too.
 I’m very adaptable and will fit in with the family, but below is a list of some of the things new parents find really welcome: